 Local Water Done Well

-Council is asking the community for feedback on how the district’s drinking, storm and wastewater are managed in the future.
+Council asked the community for feedback on how the district’s drinking, storm and wastewater will be managed in the future.

 Local Water Done Well is the government’s approach to reforming the way water services are delivered in New Zealand in the future.
 The aim is to address New Zealand’s long-standing water infrastructure challenges.